mid2SUPAERO/POD-K_v1-CHANDRE/README.md

 ### Synthesis

-This stage focuses the use of Proper Orthogonal Decomposition in an aeroelastic problem.
+This internship focuses the use of Proper Orthogonal Decomposition in an aeroelastic problem.
 Given a code "aero_struct" created by ONERA, the POD approach has been used in order to perform a offline/online processus.
 Thanks to this process, super fast simulations can be achieved in online mode, but a robust expensive offline phase is needed.
 The code is implemented with Python 2.7.